Mission University

 IDPT 201/501 Humanitarian Service Learning Project (3 credit hours):

-This course is designed for any undergraduate or graduate major, including a wide-range of working professionals in a variety of industries to apply leadership and/or operations skills expected of a professional in a project-based, immersive experience through participation in a two (2) week global travel program.
-The focus of this program is advocacy and critical assessment and evaluation of needs on the personal, client, community, and global level.
-Satisfies typical field-based, clinical and practicum placements for most colleges and universities.
-(Passport, visa, and international travel required).
+This course is designed for any undergraduate or graduate major, including a wide-range of working professionals in a variety of industries to apply leadership and/or operations skills expected of a professional in a project-based, immersive experience through participation in a two (2) week global travel program (course may be repeated for additional credit).